 Mr. SPECTER.
-Mr. President, I ask unanimous consent that David McClendon, Health fellow to Senator Cochran, be granted the privilege of the floor during debate on the fiscal year 2006 Labor-HHS appropriations bill.
+Mr. President, I ask unanimous consent that David McClendon, Health fellow to Senator COCHRAN, be granted the privilege of the floor during debate on the fiscal year 2006 Labor-HHS appropriations bill.

 Mr. HARKIN.
 Mr. President, I ask unanimous consent that William Viner be granted the privilege of the floor during the duration of today's session.
+The PRESIDING OFFICER.
+Without objection, it is so ordered.

 Mr. REED.
 Mr. President, I ask unanimous consent that the privilege of the floor be granted to Ari Strauss, who is legislative director of the Northeast-Midwest Coalition, for the duration of the debate on the LIHEAP amendment.
+The PRESIDING OFFICER.
+Without objection, it is so ordered.